WtDMaO/DicomViewer/readme.txt

-This is a DicomViewer by QT
+This is a DicomViewer by QT, Here is only source code here, You need QT5.10.1 and Dcmtk 3.6.1 with opencv3.4.1 to build it

+if wanna communicate with me, contact wutongxiaomo@gmail.com.

 -Vision 0.1
 	Can open two DicomFile and Show it to the label